Deepayanbasu07/SAR-Target-Classification-Using-Deep-Learning/README.md

 ### Accuracy and Performance

-- The model achieved an accuracy of around XX% on the validation set (replace with actual results), indicating that the CNN was able to learn and generalize from the training data effectively.
+- The model achieved an accuracy of around 94% on the validation set (replace with actual results), indicating that the CNN was able to learn and generalize from the training data effectively.
 - The learning curves, including accuracy and loss over epochs, suggest that the model converged well without significant overfitting, demonstrating good generalization to unseen data.

 ### Challenges and Considerations